 If we’re talking about competition between brands…Well, things get interesting.

 Electric shavers are dominated mainly by three brands: Philips Norelco, Braun, and Panasonic.
 All of them offer a very diverse product line.

-The biggest win for Series 9 over all these other shavers are the shaving directions.
+The biggest win in this Braun series 9 review over all these other shavers are the shaving directions.
 At 10 directions, it remains untouchable (Norelco 9700 has 8, for example.)
 And shaving directions still remain one of the best measures for comfortable shaves.